 How Are These Costs Calculated?

-- Hourly Rate: It’s very common that professional movers with base the costs of their piano moving services based on an hourly rate.
+• Hourly Rate: It’s very common that professional movers to base the costs of their piano moving services based on an hourly rate.
 Roughly, moving companies tend to charge (on average) $60 to $80 an hour per mover.
-If you multiply this by the amount of movers needed (which will vary depending on the type of piano!), you get your estimate!
+If you multiply this by the number of movers needed (which will vary depending on the type of piano!), you get your estimate!

 Unfortunately, there are additional factors added to these rates that can quickly rack up your final bill.
 To give you an idea what to expect, the table below briefly lists some of these factors and their average costs.